Riddhimaan-Senapati/Recuvia/README.md

    - Users can search for lost items using text descriptions
    - Users can upload an image to find visually similar items
    - The system converts the query (text or image) into vector embeddings
-   - Milvus performs similarity search to find matching items
+   - Supabase performs similarity search to find matching items

 2. **Reporting Found Items**:
    - Users upload an image of the found item with details